-a.s.r. schade recognises different levels of liquidity management.
+a.s.r. schade recognizes different levels of liquidity management.
 Short-term liquidity, or daily cash management, covers the day-to-day cash requirements under normal business conditions and targets funding liquidity risk.
 Long-term liquidity management considers business conditions in which market liquidity risk materialises.
 Stress liquidity management looks at the ability to respond to a potential crisis situation as a result of a market event and an a.s.r. schade-specific event.
 Unexpected cash outflows could occur as result of lapses in the insurance portfolio, savings withdrawals or cash variation margin payments related to the ISDA/CSA agreements of derivatives. a.s.r. schade monitors its liquidity risk scenarios via different risk reporting and monitoring processes including daily cash management reports, cash flow forecasts and stress scenario liquidity reports.

 a.s.r. schade's liquidity management principle consists of three components.
 First, a well-diversified funding base is necessary in order to provide liquidity for cash management purposes.
-A portion of assets must be invested in unencumbered marketable securities that can be used for collateralised borrowing or asset sales.
+A portion of assets must be invested in unencumbered marketable securities that can be used for collateralized borrowing or asset sales.
 Second, the strategic asset allocation should reflect the expected and contingent liquidity needs of liabilities.
 Finally, an adequate and up-to-date contingency liquidity plan is in place to enable management to act effectively and efficiently in times of crisis.

 In managing the liquidity risk from financial liabilities, a.s.r. schade holds liquid assets comprising cash and cash equivalents and investment grade securities for which there is an active and liquid market.
 These assets can be readily sold to meet liquidity requirements.
-As at 31 December 2017, a.s.r. schade had cash (€ 412 million), short-term deposits (€ 19 million), liquid government bonds (€ 1,995 million) and other bonds and shares.
+As at 31 December 2018, a.s.r. schade had cash (€ 338 million), liquid government bonds (€ 2,205 million) and other bonds and shares.
+Furthermore a.s.r has access to multiple committed cash facilities in order to meet its liquidity needs in times of stress.

-The following table shows the contractual cash flows of liabilities (excluding insurance contracts on behalf of policyholders) broken down in three categories.
+The following table shows the contractual cash flows of liabilities broken down in four categories.
 For liabilities arising from insurance contracts, expected lapses and mortality risk are taken into account.
-Profit-sharing cash flow of insurance contracts is not taken into account, nor are equities, property and swaptions.